spdk/spdk/doc/virtio.md

 the overall I/O performance.

 This Virtio library is currently used to implement two bdev modules:
-@ref bdev_config_virtio_scsi and Virtio Blk.
+@ref bdev_config_virtio_scsi and @ref bdev_config_virtio_blk.
 These modules will export generic SPDK block devices usable by any SPDK application.